matweldon/blogdown_source/content/about.md

 [Civil Service Code](https://www.gov.uk/government/publications/civil-service-code/the-civil-service-code)
 seriously.
 I endeavour not to express any opinions that would bring my integrity, honesty, objectivity and impartiality into doubt.
-However, as a junior civil servant in a non-policy role, I give myself more leeway to express measured views than I would if I were in a more policy-sensitive role in the heart of government.

-I hope that writing down my analysis of broad topics in public policy (but steering clear of specifics of government policy, and especially areas where I've been professionally involved) will help me develop a coherent analytical framework that will make me better at my job.
-Please do get in touch if you see anything here that you think isn't compatible with my public service role.
+Please get in touch if you see anything here that you think isn't compatible with my public service role.

 ****